 My video hardware development work for the Experimental Television Center, and for Design Lab, included a contribution in building the last generation of custom Jones analog and digital image and sound synthesizers currently installed at the Television Center.
 I also have constructed various audio and video synths including a unique modular Jones video synthesizer.

 While an undergraduate at Binghamton University, I had worked with Richard Brewster, learning circuit design and construction and building my first audio synth intended also as a control and image source for the Hearn Videolab on campus.
-Though Rich and I had met at the Experimental TV Center, where Brewster was working building video and audio hardware with David Jones, Richard had left the Center some years before and was back at Binghamton studying philosophy and playing bass and synthesizer with his new band (2 years earlier when working at the ETC, Rich played bass with the Flux with David Linton and Lee Rinaldo - of Sonic Youth fame).
+Though Rich and I had met at the Experimental TV Center, where Brewster was working building video and audio hardware with David Jones, Richard had left the Center some years before and was back at Binghamton studying philosophy and playing bass and synthesizer with his new band.
+Two years earlier when working at the ETC, Rich played bass with the Flux with David Linton and Lee Ranaldo of Sonic Youth fame.
 Richard had been responsible for building a great deal of the ETC’s first generation of Jones/Brewster video synthesizers and ETC’s dual yellow box analog synthesizer.
-My first analog synth was built with designs taken from Bernie Hutchins’ Electronotes and The Preferred Circuit collections, as well as modules based on Curtis Music chips and circuits designed by Brewster.
+My first analog synth was built with designs taken from Bernie Hutchins’ Electronotes and The Preferred Circuit collections, as well as modules based on Curtis Music chips, and circuits designed by Brewster.

 I studied video and cinema with Ralph Hocking and upon graduating was invited by David Jones to participate in a weekly meeting of video synthesizer construction.
 It was called the Tuesday afternoon club.
 Peer Bode, Barbara Buckner, Mimi Martin, Neil Zusman and I would gather at Jones’ house in Barton NY.
 Circuits were hand wired in David's Lab.
 All were Jones designs and the work was generally limited to video synths.
 Jones had many ideas and was not able to prototype them all fast enough.
 The group became the prototypers and built their systems in the process (unfortunately sometimes the prototypes did not always turn out to be as good as the final published designs).
 Each person was given the choice of what they wanted to build, and Jones was responsive to creating personal modifications for each system to meet the personal needs of the builder.
 Peer built a prototype of the Jones frame buffer.
 Zusman was working on a modular synth and completed a sync repositioner that turned a Sony AVC 3400 black and white camera into a wobulator.
 Mimi Martin was working on a colorizer.
 I completed a modular Jones video synthesizer that became the core of my system.
 David would write schematics on notebook paper, give pointers on construction and test each circuit or circuit element upon completion.
 Mostly David would build and draft while others constructed circuits around him.
 After some time I began constructing synths for the ETC, Design Lab, and for Ralph Hocking.